LucvandenBrand/GGJ16/README.md

-# GGJ16
+# :video_game: GGJ16 - ScrappyRoba :video_game:
-Snappy Cobra - Global Game Jame Game 2016
+Snappy Cobra - Global Game Jam Game 2016: ScrappyRoba.

-Git repro for the game.
+This **ScrappyRoba_Unity** branch is a post-jam effort to port the game to [Unity](https://unity3d.com/) and finish the basic gameplay.
+See the **master** branch for some generic info on the game and the old MOTOR based sources.

+~ The Snappy Cobra Team :snake:.